MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/stage-10-configure-the-query-in-a-content-search-web-part-on-a-catalog-item-page.md

 > [!NOTE]
-> Many of the features described in this series are also available for most sites in SharePoint for Microsoft 365.
+> Many of the features described in this series are also available for most sites in SharePoint in Microsoft 365.

 ## Quick Overview